 Any organization that is not in the actual business of making profit from ticket sales or resales is not required to issue refunds.
 Examples include:

 - non-profit organizations that resell donated event tickets for fundraising purposes

-- platforms that only advertise the sale of tickets and perform no other function in the actual ticket sale transaction (e.g., Kijiji, Craigslist, Facebook marketplace, newspaper classified websites)
+- platforms that only advertise the sale of tickets and perform no other function in the actual ticket sale transaction like websites such as Kijiji, Craigslist, Facebook marketplace and/or newspaper classified ads

 The ticket sales regulation covers transactions between consumers and for-profit ticket sale or resale businesses.
 It does not apply to sales between individual consumers.